-If you're mad about dinner rolls, why not check out other amazing homemade recipe?
-Like this viral fluffy condensed milk bread (it got shared over 10 thousand times on Pinterest).
+If you love dinner rolls and want to try something new, why not explore other amazing homemade recipes?
+Like this viral fluffy condensed milk bread (it got shared over 30 30,000 times on Pinterest) and this dairy-free fluffy braided challah bread.

-Original honey dinner rolls or buttery parker house rolls are hit recipes that you can't miss too.
+These Original honey dinner rolls and buttery Parker house rolls are also hit recipes you shouldn't miss.

 Baking schedule